Juan José Cáceres

 Juan José Cáceres (born 1 June 2000) is a professional footballer who plays as a right-back for Russian Premier League club Dynamo Moscow.
 Born in Argentina, he plays for the Paraguay national team.

-Career
+Club career

 Cáceres spent eight years in the youth system of Boca Juniors, prior to departing to join Racing Club's academy at the start of 2017.
 In his second year, Cáceres was involved in a training ground fight with Ricardo Centurión.
 His breakthrough into the Racing first-team occurred in 2020, with the right-back initially appearing as an unused substitute for a Primera División draw with Colón on 14 February.
 Cáceres' senior debut soon arrived in the succeeding November, as he featured for the second half of a home defeat to Arsenal de Sarandí.

 On 19 February 2025, Cáceres signed a contract until the end of 2029 with Russian club Dynamo Moscow, joining his compatriots Fabián Balbuena and Roberto Fernández in Dynamo's defense.

+International career

+Cáceres was born in Argentina but is eligible to represent Paraguay through his ancestry.

+He made his debut for the Paraguay national team on 18 June 2023 in a friendly match against Nicaragua, which ended in a 2–0 victory.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.
+He started every Paraguay's game at the World Cup, as they qualified for the knockout stage and eliminated Germany in a penalty shoot-out in the Round of 32, before falling 0–1 to France in the Round of 16.